What is the American Union of Swedish Singers?

 Conventions

-Every four years, a national convention is held.
+Every three years, a national convention is held.
 This is a chance for singers with a common interest to get together and share ideas, songs and fellowship.
-Recent conventions have been held in Dearborn, MI, Minneapolis, MN, Stratton Mountain, VT, and Chicago, IL.
-Our next convention will be in 2008 in Portland, OR.
-On the second year in between, each division holds its own convention.
-In 2006, the division conventions were in Massachusetts, Illinois, and Oregon.
-The main events at all the conventions are the Grand Concert (all singers together), Individual Chorus Night (each chorus performs) and the Grand Banquet.
+Recent conventions have been held in Atlanta, GA, Vancouver, WA, Lombard, IL, and New Haven, CT.
+The main events at all the conventions are the Grand Concert (all singers together), Individual Chorus Night (each chorus performs) and the Grand Banquet or Brunch.
+See other national convention sites and years.

 Top of page